Cappi Ireland is one of Australia’s leading and most sought after Costume Designers.

 Cappi has worked for some of the best directors in Australia, on some of the most awarded projects.
 Her film and television credits are impressive and varied.

-Recently Cappi finished work on Glitch 2, the second series of the acclaimed drama Glitch by Matchbox Pictures/NBCU, co-produced by Netflix.
+Cappi recently finished work on Ride like a Girl, Rachel Griffiths’ directorial debut starring Teresa Palmer.
+Prior to this, Cappi designed costumes for Glitch 2, the second series of the acclaimed drama Glitch by Matchbox Pictures/NBCU, co-produced by Netflix.
 Cappi designed the first series in 2014.

 In 2016 Cappi completed work on Matchbox Pictures/NBCU TV series, Seven Types of Ambiguity.
 She also designed Newton’s Law, an 8 part ABC series by the producers of Phryne Fisher.